Each post is edited and fact-checked by industry experts to ensure that we are providing accurate information for our readers.

 Down Payment Assistance for First-Time Buyers in 2023

-New homeowners make home improvements and raise local values, beautify lawns, increase curb appeal and, when homeowners spend money in local stores and businesses, they pay taxes that benefit the municipality.
+When renters become homeowners, communities benefit.
+New homeowners make home improvements, increase curb appeal, and raise property values.
+Plus, they spend money in local stores and businesses, which generates taxes for the municipality.

-We cover everything you need to know about down payment assistance programs and how to find one today.
+This article covers everything you need to know about down payment assistance programs and how to find one to buy your first home.

 - → What is Down Payment Assistance?

 - → How Does Down Payment Assistance Work?

 - → Who Qualifies for Down Payment Assistance?

 - → 5 Types of Down Payment Assistance